 With his brothers and two friends, Kelly eluded a massive police manhunt for 20 months, living by his wits and masterminding ingenious bank robberies and stagecoach holdups.
 But he’s a crook with a heart; when given a chance to flee overseas, he remained to try to negotiate his mother’s freedom even at the cost of his own (she served out her term in the Melbourne prison where he was hanged in 1880).
 Still Australia’s most powerful outlaw legend, Kelly tells his tale in vibrant narrative that’s almost as expletive-heavy as it is punctuation-light.
 In what may well become a Great Aussie Novel, Carey breathes life into a historical figure who transcends national borders in this epic outback adventure.

-“the essence of the independent mind,” he writes, “lies not in what it thinks but in how it thinks.” — bill marvel
+“The essence of the independent mind,” he writes, “lies not in what it thinks but in how it thinks.”

-america has never been so carefully defined as it was in de tocqueville’s classic, democracy in america. perhaps because he was not an american, the young frenchman was able to recognize the deep significance in what people native to the country would have seen as commonplace. cohen, a british and south african journalist, has the same gift. he also has the ability to get people — ordinary people — to talk about themselves. this shows especially in his conversations with a struggling single mother and with vanloads of poor people going from memphis to the casinos of mississippi to gamble what little they have in the hope of hitting it big. there is a trace of didacticism in the book — cohen does not like religion and he is almost obsessed with economic inequality. but he has an abiding fascination with his topic and has written a strong book. — geoffrey norman
+America has never been so carefully defined as it was in de Tocqueville’s classic, democracy in America.
+Perhaps because he was not an American, the young Frenchman was able to recognize the deep significance in what people native to the country would have seen as commonplace.
+Cohen, a British and South African journalist, has the same gift.
+He also has the ability to get people — ordinary people — to talk about themselves.
+This shows especially in his conversations with a struggling single mother and with vanloads of poor people going from Memphis to the casinos of Mississippi to gamble what little they have in the hope of hitting it big.